georchestra/georchestra/INSTALL.md

-        psql -d geonetwork -c 'GRANT ALL PRIVILEGES ON DATABASE geonetwork TO "www-data";' psql -d geonetwork -c 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' psql -d geonetwork -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";'
+        psql -d geonetwork -c 'GRANT ALL PRIVILEGES ON DATABASE geonetwork TO "www-data";' psql -d geonetwork -c 'GRANT ALL PRIVILEGES ON SCHEMA public TO "www-data";' psql -d geonetwork -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "www-data";' psql -d geonetwork -c 'GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO "www-data";'

 * "georchestra" database hosting schemas specific to deployed modules: